elliotlarson/dev-notes/firebase-notes.md

 [on](https://firebase.google.com/docs/reference/js/firebase.database.Reference#on) works just like `once` except it is a subscription that will continue to be updated everytime the event ("value" in this case) changes.
 This will give your app some real-time-ness.
 Since this is essentially a subscription, you will need to call the [off](https://firebase.google.com/docs/reference/js/firebase.database.Reference#off) method to cancel the subscription:

+**Note**: This will add the complete hash of bookmarks to the bookmarks variable.

 ```javascript
 let bookmarksRef = database.ref('bookmarks');
 let bookmarks;